 - Freudian Excuse: In the redux, it's revealed Purdy moons people because just before his dad left his family, he mooned Purdy.

-- Gonk: Purdy as seen by the page image.
+- Gonk: Purdy.
 It's a common thing for Dilworth's cartoon apparently.

 - Gory Discretion Shot: The scene where Fergurina uses a helium pump to inflate Purdy's ass cuts to a photograph showing John Dilworth making a shocked face when she uses a safety pin to pop Purdy's behind.